 NPRR834, Clarifications for Repossessions of CRRs by ERCOT

-Mr. Greer moved to table NPRR834 for one month and refer the issue to WMS.
+Mr. Greer moved to table NPRR834 and refer the issue to WMS.
 Mr. Burke seconded the motion.
 The motion carried unanimously.

 NPRR835, Removing the Capacity Limits from Resources Providing Fast Responding Regulation Service (FRRS)